rapyuta-robotics/rclUE/docs/source/examples/service_client_example.rst

 in Blueprint, the service client is already generated as a Component before BeginPlay.
 Therefore, we use
 `UROS2NodeComponent::AddServiceClient <../doxygen_generated/html/d7/d68/class_u_r_o_s2_node_component.html#a5e52bd6256f3c5db5c0392cee93d7156>`_
-to initialize the Subscriber and `UROS2ServiceClient::SetDelegates <../doxygen_generated/html/d7/df5/class_u_r_o_s2_service_client.html#ae965105e696c1662ce1655249b9d864b>`_ to bind callback method instead.
+to initialize the UROS2ServiceClient and `UROS2ServiceClient::SetDelegates <../doxygen_generated/html/d7/df5/class_u_r_o_s2_service_client.html#ae965105e696c1662ce1655249b9d864b>`_
+to bind callback method instead.
-The ROS2_CREATE_SERVICE_CLIENT_WITH_QOS macro in C++ internally calls CreateServiceServer which calls AddServiceClient and SetDelegates.
+The ROS2_CREATE_SERVICE_CLIENT_WITH_QOS macro in C++ internally calls CreateServiceClient which calls AddServiceClient and SetDelegates.

 We also create a UE Timer to send request every 1 second.